Update on the Review of the AASW Practice Standards - June 2022

 Review of the AASW Practice Standards 2013

-The AASW has commenced the review of the AASW Practice Standards 2013.
+The AASW has commenced a review of the AASW Practice Standards 2013.
 Phillips KPA and Principal Associate Dr Craig McInnis will lead the process with advice from a Review Reference Group and the AASW.
 The AASW appreciates the need for the revised Standards to be widely accepted and supported by AASW Members, social workers and a wide range of stakeholders.
-To achieve a high level of consensus, we will conduct a comprehensive consultation process.
-The approach is based on the assumption that a series of draft versions of the Standards will need to be developed and tested, with multiple and timely opportunities for member and stakeholder input over the duration of the project.

 For any further questions about the review please email: firstname.lastname@example.org